spatie/opening-hours/README.md

 // OpeningHoursForDay[] for the regular schedule, keyed by day name
 $openingHours->forWeek();

+// Array of day with same schedule for the regular schedule, keyed by day name, days combined by working hours
+$openingHours->forWeekCombined();

 // OpeningHoursForDay object for a specific day
 $openingHours->forDate(new DateTime('2016-12-25'));